In 2025, high school tennis is on solid footing.

 There is more that can be done to meet the needs of high school tennis programs in Colorado and other states.
-This past summer an analysis of Colorado’s secondary tennis programs identified key elements of the programs and presented questions about potential issues that could be addressed.
+In 2016, an analysis of Colorado’s secondary tennis programs identified key elements of the programs and presented questions about potential issues that could be addressed.
+The document at this link contains the cover letter and the report Meeting the Needs of High School Tennis Players Observations and Analysis of Colorado High School Tennis.

 It was sent to stakeholders in the high school tennis community in hopes they would discuss how to further strengthen Colorado high school programs.
-In the months ahead, feedback from the various stakeholders will be displayed on this website.
+Topics addressed in the document were:

 • Purpose of Colorado high school tennis